Key messages on chronic fatigue

-💡 Fatigue can indicate nutrient deficiencies or hormonal causes.
+💡 Constant fatigue can indicate nutrient deficiencies or hormonal causes.

 💡 Blood tests provide clarity about possible triggers.